-In order to ensure that tap water is safe to drink, DEP and EPA prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-The Food and Drug Administration (FDA) and the Massachusetts Department of Public Health (DPH) regulations establish limits for contaminants in bottled water that must provide the same protection for public health.
+In order to ensure that tap water is safe to drink, the MA Department of Environmental Protection (DEP) and EPA prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+The Food and Drug Administration (FDA) and the MA Department of Public Health (DPH) regulations establish limits for contaminants in bottled water that must provide the same protection for public health.